Ynn/selfstar/intro-ipojo.md

 IPOJO is a service-­oriented component model that manages service publications and service dependencies in order to significantly lower business code complexity.

+An ipojo component remains as close to a “plain old Java object” (POJO) as possible.